CAUTION: SLIPPERY FLOORThe Arduino Library Manager installs the ArduinoJson version 6 by default.

 Yes, but not in one shot.

-By design, ArduinoJson stores the complete representation of the JSON object tree in memory.
+By design, ArduinoJson stores the complete representation of the JSON document in memory.

 If you use the zero-copy mode (mutable input), the whole JSON input must stay in memory.